Some Nano boards have an exposed solder jumper that can be cut to enable powering the board directly with 3.3 V external power source.

 Restoring the default configuration

-To restore the solder jumper and return the board to its default configuration, apply a small amount of solder to short the two 3.3V pads.
+To return the board to its default configuration, apply a small amount of solder to short the two 3.3V pads again.

 Further reading